Course correction: Open market, interbank spread narrows as PKR plummets

 Before the cap on the rupee was removed, markets eyed three different rates to assess its value — the SBP’s official rate, the one assessed by the foreign exchange companies and the black market rate.

-Shortly after taking over, Finance Minister Dar had termed the PKR’s depreciation against the US dollar “the mother of all evils” and said the rupee would be strengthened.
+Shortly after taking over, Finance Minister Dar had termed the PKR’s depreciation against the US dollar “the mother of all evils” and introduced a host of administrative measures in collaboration with the central bank to keep the exchange rate in check.

 However, as the country’s foreign exchange reserves declined rapidly, the financial sector had asked Dar to stop ‘managing’ the rupee-dollar parity, which is one of the key conditions set by the IMF for resuming stalled talks.